 Removing Latex Paint Off Hardwood Floors

-You don’t need to worry if the tools mentioned in the previous methods are not available.
-Just read along as we discuss removing latex paint from hardwood surfaces using ingredients from your home pantry.
+You don’t need to worry if the tools mentioned in the above methods are not available in your home.
+Read along as we discuss removing latex paint from hardwood surfaces using ingredients from your home pantry.

 Method #4: Lemon Juice + Alcohol

 Another eco-friendly option for removing latex paint from wood is lemon juice with alcohol.
-We don’t doubt that many homeowners would prefer this method because it’s readily available in stores or at home.
+Given its accessibility, I wouldn’t be surprised if many homeowners lean towards this approach, considering these ingredients are often already in their cupboards or easily found at local stores.

 Tools and Materials You’ll Need